 It is appropriate cover for anyone who gives advice, makes educated recommendations, designs solutions, or represents the needs of others.
-Professionals such as accountants, engineers, IT consultants, software developers, planners, estate agents and contractors are prime candidates for carrying Professional Indemnity Insurance.
+Professionals such as accountants, engineers, IT consultants, software developers, planners, estate agents and contractors are prime candidates for carrying Professional Indemnity (PI) Insurance.

-PI Insurance offers protection for service errors, contract performance disputes or any other professional liability issues.
+Professional Indemnity Insurance offers protection for service errors, contract performance disputes or any other professional liability issues.
 These policies can include legal defence costs, damages and compensation due to professional negligence, which can be substantial.

 Even after they have ceased trading due to things like retirement or a dissolved partnership, professionals might still face a professional indemnity claim.
 That is when Professional Indemnity Run-off Cover becomes invaluable—it protects professionals from claims related to errors they allegedly made in the past.
 Depending on the circumstances and your profession, you could be liable for claims resulting from your alleged inadequate professional advice, services or designs for up to 15 years after you stop trading.

 Premiums can vary greatly, depending on your sector, size of company and the level of cover required.
 Our team of experts will discuss your business needs and circumstances and provide an insurance solution to meet your requirements.

 Professional Indemnity policies are not restricted to a specific business location.
 Instead cover is held by the policyholder with cover applicable to the advice or services you provide as an expert whilst working.

 In many instances no, this type of cover is not essential to operate legally.
 However it is often a contractual requirement by the client to have professional indemnity cover in place and can be a prerequisite to acquiring work or securing a longer term agreement.